ShareX/sharex.github.io/docs/cloudflare-r2.md

 1. Open [R2](https://dash.cloudflare.com/?to=/:account/r2).
 2. Select `Create bucket`.
-3. Type in your bucket name of choice, and click Create Bucket.
+3. Type in your bucket name of choice, and click `Create Bucket`.
 4. Select `Settings`.
-5. Scroll to `Public Access` and select `Allow Access`
+5. Scroll to `Public Access` and select `Allow Access`.
 6. Type in `allow` to confirm.
-7. Scroll to `Domain Access` and select `Connect Domain`
+7. Scroll to `Domain Access` and select `Connect Domain`.
 8. Type in your domain and select `Continue`.
 9. Select `Connect domain`.